Every business in the world operates through various systems of protocols.

 Where to Start

-Many doctors are scared of wound care, scared of the documentation, and scared of the billing, because, frankly, they do not know where to start.
+Many doctors are scared of wound care, scared of the documentation, and scared of the billing, because, frankly, they do no know where to start.
 They know dispensing wound care products in their office is valuable, but implementing them can be daunting.

-Now, there is no reason to be apprehensive.
-Comprehensive, complete wound care protocols by AMERX Health Care are available for your office.
+Now, there is no reason to be apprehensive. comprehensive, complete wound care protocols by AMERX Health Care are available for your office.
 These protocols will be provided to all physicians who purchase wound care products, ensuring that they are easily implemented into the practice.
 Simply ask your AMERX Account Manager to include protocols for in-office dispensing, at-home delivery, and/or nail avulsion with your next order.

 Are you interested in designing protocols around YOUR practice’s unique needs?
 I will be leading interactive, protocol-building sessions around the country in the coming months.
 Visit the Protocols Workshop page on the AMERX Health Care website to see when I will be in your area next.
 If you don’t see a workshop near you now, check back occasionally.
 The schedule will be updated continually as new locations and times are confirmed.